- What is Business Aviation?

 Detailed Analysis of the Aircraft Repair Station Security NPRM

-TSA is proposing that each FAA certificated repair station implement and carry out a standard security program issued by TSA to mitigate the risk of their facility being targeted for terrorist activity.
+TSA released the final rule that each FAA certificated repair station comply with security measures issued by TSA to mitigate the risk of their facility being targeted for terrorist activity.
 However, the TSA recognizes that a "one size fits all" approach is not appropriate for all repair stations and based on their risk analyses, has proposed to not include all of the same security measures for those repair stations with a lower risk profile, such as those repair stations not situated on or adjacent to an airport or those repair stations located on airports that only serve aircraft with a maximum certificated takeoff weight of 12,500 pounds or less.

-The TSA also noted in the proposed rule that if a repair station is already incorporated within an airport's security program and uses the airport's access control measures, TSA will consider the repair station to be in compliance with the security measures proposed in these regulations.
-As well, repair stations located at facilities for which the Federal Government has assumed responsibility for security measures, such as a U.S. military base, would not be required to comply with this rule as TSA believes that the security at such a facility would likely meet and exceed the security requirements propsed in this rule.
+The TSA also noted that repair stations located at facilities for which the Federal Government has assumed responsibility for security measures, such as a U.S. military base, would not be required to comply with this rule as TSA believes that the security at such a facility would likely meet and exceed the security requirements propsed in this rule.

-- a description of the measures used to verify employee background information through confirmation of prior employment and any other means as appropriate to validate employee information;
+- verify employee background information through confirmation of prior employment and any other means as appropriate to validate employee information

-- the name, 24-hour contact information, duties, and training requirements of the designated security coordinator who will serve as the primary and immediate contact for security-related activities and communications with TSA;
+- the name, 24-hour contact information of the designated security coordinator who will serve as the primary and immediate contact for security-related activities and communications with TSA

 The regulations also would require that the security program be in writing, and signed by the repair station operator, owner, or other authorized person.
 Each repair station would not have to submit the security program to TSA, but would have to make it available to TSA upon request or during an inspection.